NikolayAramazov/Django-e-commerece/README.md

 - No password reset functionality
 - No written tests yet
 - Not deployed yet
+- Some styling and JavaScript are embedded directly in HTML templates

 I’ve tested most features, but there may still be some small bugs here and there.